-In fact, Bowflex's C6 and Keiser's M3i are two of the most popular models that are considered alternatives to the Peloton in the connectivity department, while seamlessly integrating some of the high-end performance features we've come to love and expect from a proper exercise bike.
-Other bikes that can stand tow to tow the Peloton include the IC2, IC3 and the IC4 which we compared to the Blowflex C6 before.
+In fact, Bowflex's C6 and Keiser's M3i are two of the most popular models that are considered to be even better (and far cheaper) alternatives to the Peloton in almost every department, while seamlessly integrating some of the high-end performance features we've come to love and expect from a proper exercise bike.
+Other bikes that can stand toe to toe with the Peloton include the IC2, IC3 and the IC4 which we compared to the Bowflex C6 before.

 And if you're someone looking to get into indoor cycling, or even if you're thinking about taking the next step and upgrading your current bike - this wealth of options can definitely make choosing one bike over another a seriously complicated ordeal.